bagisto/user-guide/src/payment-method/payment-methods.md

 It offers a smooth checkout process for customers and works with many currencies and international transactions.

-When store owners use Stripe, they can easily handle online payments, refunds, keep track of transactions, and see financial reports all from one dashboard.
+With Stripe, you handle online payments, refunds, transactions and financial reports from one dashboard.

 <ImagePopup src="/images/configure/stripe-admin.png" alt="Stripe" />

 ### Razorpay

-Razorpay is a top digital payment service that helps businesses easily accept, process, and manage online payments.
+Razorpay is a digital payment service through which businesses accept, process and manage online payments.
 It started in India in 2014.

 Razorpay has grown to be one of the most reliable payment gateways for startups, small and medium enterprises, and big companies all over India.